For Students Grades 10-12 in 2025-2026

 Courses without sufficient enrollment by the registration deadline will be cancelled.

-This class prepares incoming ninth graders for high school curriculum.
+This class prepares incoming ninth graders for the high school curriculum.
 Students will examine their learning styles and develop skills in time management, organization, note taking, studying and test taking.
 The course will also explore the importance of critical thinking, problem solving and active reading.
 Please note: A minimum of six (6) students must register for this course to run.

 • Speech

-• Summer Catalyst 2024
+• Summer Catalyst 2025

 Instructor: Dr. Neena Goel, Instructor of Science, US